LispCookbook/cl-cookbook/error_handling.md

 ~~~

 it takes the condition as parameter, so we can read information from
 it if needed.
-Here we get the name of the erronous option with the
+Here we get the name of the erroneous option with the
 defined reader `(opts:option condition)` (see below).